2022-12-18

 Jumps and other actions can be made conditional by using the “skip logic” hardware, which is primarily implemented using a 74S151 multiplexer IC (E20, see “EMT-4”).
 The instruction can select a skip condition.
 The options are explained in the “Skip function” section.

 The “REV” program begins with an initialization routine (addresses 0-58) where the state of the controls are converted to multiplication factors for the DSP.
-From the initialization routine, it jumps into the main reverb routine (addresses 122-255, 88-255, 88-255, …) If the “SET” button is pressed, this will raise the interrupt flag which will cause the main routine to jump back the initialization routine (address 120 jumps to 0).
+The factors for overall decay time, low frequency decay time, and high frequency decay time are stored in the multiplier memory.
+From the initialization routine, it jumps into the main reverb routine (addresses 122-255, 88-255, 88-255, …) If the “SET” button is pressed, this will raise the interrupt flag which will cause the main routine to jump back the initialization routine (address 120 jumps to 0) and update the decay factors.

 Switching from “REV” to another program, or vice-versa, toggles the 9th address bit and the execution immediately jumps by 256 instructions.
 The programming must take this unexpected jumping behavior into account.